ferranfg/mpl-publisher/readme.txt

 5. Android Amazon Kindle

 == Changelog ==

+= 1.32.0 =
+- Action to duplicate your posts as chapters and avoid editing original content
+- Added JSON format to improve cross-compatibily with MPL-Publisher tools
+- Removed Markdown format as it was mostly unused and unknown
+- Update Spanish, French and Catalan translations + plugin readme description

 = 1.31.0 =
 - Change UX on chapters list to look similar to MPL v2